-Hello friends!
-I’m sharing this amazing round concrete tabletop that I FINALLY finished the pedestal base for as well!
+I’m sharing this amazing round concrete table top that I FINALLY finished the pedestal base for as well!
 It may have taken me a lot longer than I wanted but she sure is a real BEAUTY!😉

-Anyway, moving on from my plea for help…Lol…if you have been around here for any length of time, you know I have done a couple of tables with concrete tops, just simple rectangle tops… but I tell you something that I had been eager to try, was a round concrete tabletop!
-And after coming up with the design of my most recent table base, I knew it had to sport a round top…and it had to be made out of concrete!
+If you have been around here for any length of time, you know I have done a couple of tables with concrete tops, just simple rectangle tops, but I tell you something that I had been eager to try, was a round concrete table top!
+And after coming up with the design of my most recent table base, I knew it had to sport a round top, and it had to be made out of concrete!
 I managed to figure it out as I went along and it turned out alright for being my first attempt!

 It isn’t a PERFECT circle, it has some slight defects that could easily be remedied!
-I’ll just live and learn…and then share my mistakes with you all in hopes that I will save you from making the same ones!
-LoL!
+I’ll just have to live with it, and you can learn from my mistakes and not make the same ones!
+Lol!

 See that small dent…that’s where I messed up!
 But I’ll share the how and the why that happened in the tutorial below!

 It really wasn’t any harder than pouring a rectangle, it just took a little longer to prepare the mold for the concrete!
 This tabletop is pretty small at only 4’x4′ which was exactly what I needed for my front porch so I can sit out there and enjoy my coffee in the morning!
 I ended up giving it to my mom though!
 Lol!

 I really love how the table came together!

 The dark brown of the base with the light gray of the concrete…mmm hmmm…just right! 😍 So do you want to make one for yourself or someone else, Mother’s Day is coming up quickly!😅